typpo/blog/source/_posts/2013-08-27-lessons-from-getting-my-side-project-acquired.markdown

 I started [Asterank](http://asterank.com) in May 2012.
 Earlier that week, Planetary Resources [announced](http://www.space.com/15395-asteroid-mining-planetary-resources.html) its intent to mine water and valuable materials from asteroids.
 Like many others, I was intrigued.
 It was an inspiring, impossible long-term vision.

 My project began as a thought experiment: how much are asteroids really worth?
 The media published wild estimates without scientific basis.
-No one was taking a principled approach toward cataloging asteroid content and value.
+No one took a principled approach toward cataloging asteroid content and value.
 So, on a weekend afternoon with nothing better to do, I wrote the first version at a cafe in downtown Mountain View.

 [{% img center http://i.imgur.com/Lxw7Ffqm.jpg %}](http://asterank.com)

 13 months later, when Asterank was acquired by Planetary Resources, it was much more than an asteroid value calculator.
 It was a full astronomical toolkit that included web scrapers, a data pipeline, powerful visualizations, and the ability to discover new asteroids.

-**I had no idea what I was doing,** but here are some lessons I learned along the way:
+**I had no idea what I was doing,** but here are things I learned along the way:

 <!-- more -->

 ## Lesson 1: Bug people

-I contacted people who could help materially or by critiquing my project.
+Relentlessly contact people who can criticize or help materially.

 The key is being patient and not coming off as desperate.
 Follow up every two weeks if you've had near-term contact, one month if you haven't.